 Per serving: 350 calories, 10 g total fat, 54 g carbohydrates, 11 g protein for a balanced bowl.

-Pin it Create your own combinations for endless flavor variation—these fermented bowls are as beautiful as they are nourishing.
+Create your own combinations for endless flavor variation—these fermented bowls are as beautiful as they are nourishing.

 Recipe FAQs